 This is the same reason some people wear a cross on a chain, or a Christian T-shirt.
 But Christian, before you run out to get Bible verse tattoos, stop and consider what else The Bible says about ways to show the world you belong to Christ.

 The way you live and the way you treat others will outshine any ink on your skin.
 Is your life filled with the fruit of the Spirit?
-They’re like the birthmarks of God.
+They’re like the birthmarks of God, not any body art you might have inked onto yourself.

 Galatians 5:22-23 (ESV) But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.